Orpowell/alphafold-analyser/README.md

 ## Usage

-**NOTE**: to plot the predicted aligned error of a monomer; AlphaFold must be run using the setting —model_preset=monomer_ptm (ptm models are automatically generated for multimer predictions).
+**NOTE**: to plot the predicted aligned error of a monomer, AlphaFold must be run using the setting `--model_preset=monomer_ptm` (ptm models are automatically generated for multimer predictions).

-When running alphafold analyser, please ensure the structure and pickle file used are for the same prediction.
-All commands require an output directory to be specified (-o or —output_directory) and can be run simultaneously.
+When running AlphaFold Analyser, please ensure the structure and pickle file used are for the same prediction.

 ```bash
 alphafold-analyser.py \